-There’s more in the book.
+There’s even more in “The 4 Hour Work Week.”
 Here are some the other key insights I took away:

 - “Don’t ever arrive at the office or in front of your computer without a clear list of priorities.
 You’ll just read unassociated e-mail and scramble your brain for the day.”
 (This alone has saved me about 35 hours since I finished the book 2 weeks ago.)

 - “Being busy is a form of laziness–lazy thinking and indiscriminate action”

 - How to end a meeting on time